 Arizona Culture Workshop

 The Arizona Culture Workshop is oriented toward the study of the symbolic aspects of social life.
 Dedicated to providing graduate students and faculty opportunities for feedback and professional development, the workshop meets three times a semester.
 The workshop begins with the paper's author delivering a fifteen-minute presentation.
 A selected discussant then spends five to ten minutes critically addressing the paper’s strengths and weaknesses, after which discussion opens up to all participants.
 Other goals include discussing theoretical and methodological problems in cultural sociology and facilitating student-faculty collaborations.
-Corey Abramson, Jessie K. Finch and Kyle Puetz are the co-coordinators of the workshop.

 Social Organization Seminar

 The Social Organization Seminar is a workshop to provide learning opportunities for faculty and graduate students in the School of Sociology and across campus and explore topics related to organizations, work and occupations.
 In a typical year we meet four or five times, and members of the seminar will get feedback on papers they are preparing for publicfrom seminar participants.
 Mostly this is to help faculty and students prepare papers for publication.
-This seminar will not meet during Fall 2013.

 School of Sociology’s Inequality Workshop serves graduate students and faculty in the School of Sociology and across campus in the process of developing research papers and grant proposals related to inequalities of race, class, and gender.
 The workshop meets approximately once a month throughout the academic year to discuss a paper-in-progress related broadly to the theme of inequality.
 A discussant initiates the workshop discussion by providing the initial feedback for the author’s paper.
 The Inequality Workshop invites all members of the school to attend each workshop and to provide feedback on the paper presented.
 Past workshops have helped to develop Master’s theses and dissertation chapters, and to prepare articles for submission to scholarly journals.